slurmulon/bach/README.md

 - Simple, composable and scalable constructs
 - Trivial to interpret compiled output.
 Writing `warble` engines should be easy!
 - Allow for alternative representations of music (i.e. visual instead of just audio)
-- Seamless syncronization with associated audio tracks by minimizing the complexities around timing
+- Seamless synchronization with associated audio tracks by minimizing the complexities around timing
 - Keep things DRY

 ## Install